discopop-project/discopop/graph_analyzer/README.md

 * Task Parallelism

 ## Getting started
-We assume that you have already run DiscoPoP profiler on the target sequential application, and the following files are created in the current working directory:
+We assume that you have already run the DiscoPoP profiler on the target sequential application, and the following files are created in the current working directory:
 * `Data.xml` (CU information in XML format created by *CUGeneration* pass)
 * `<app_name>_dep.txt` (Data dependences created by *DPInstrumentation* pass)
 * `reduction.txt` and `loop_counter_output.txt` (Reduction operations and loop iteration data identified by *DPReduction* pass)

 In case any of the files mentioned above are missing, please follow the [DiscoPoP manual](../README.md) to generate them.

 ### Pre-requisites
 To use the graph analyzer tool, you need to have Python 3.6+ installed on your system.
-Further python dependencies can be installed using the following command:
+Further Python dependencies can be installed using the following command:
 `pip install -r requirements.txt`

 ### Usage